In Search of Hydrothermal Lost Cities: Searching for Serpentinization-Driven Hydrothermal Activity on Oceanic Core Complexes of the Mid-Atlantic Ridge

 - IFREMER (Institut Français de Recherche pour l’Exploitation de la Mer) (France)

-Funding for this expedition was provided by NOAA Ocean Exploration via its Ocean Exploration Fiscal Year 2020 Funding Opportunity and the NOAA Ocean Exploration Cooperative Institute.
+NOAA funding for this expedition was largely provided by NOAA Ocean Exploration’s Ocean Exploration Fiscal Year 2020 Funding Opportunity, with additional funding from the NOAA Ocean Exploration Cooperative Institute.